-What is T Test in Statistics?
+What is the T-Test in Statistics?

 Introduction to T-Test:

-The T-test is a statistical test that is used to compare the means of two groups.
+The t-test is a statistical test that is used to compare the means of two groups.
 It was developed by William Sealy Gosset, who was a statistician at the Guinness Brewery in Dublin, Ireland.
 Gosset developed the T-test as a way to help brewers make better beer by analyzing the quality of the raw materials used.

 The T-test is based on the t-distribution, which is a probability distribution that is similar to the normal distribution.
 The T-test is used when the sample size is small (less than 30) or when the population standard deviation is unknown.